 Remember, it is the goodness of Elohim, which leads, not forces, us to repentance (Romans 2:4); it is not the fear of being punished that frightens us into heaven.

 “For the vision is yet for an appointed time, but at the end it shall speak, and not lie: though it tarry, wait for it; because it will surely come, it will not tarry” (Habakkuk 2:3, emphasis added).
 Our redemption will soon draw nigh (Luke 21:28).
 I have cherished this promise these forty-six years knowing that in Elohim’s time, the visions of Daniel and Revelation would be fulfilled.
 I just never understood them correctly and what those events foretold would be until I began studying them on my own with the Spirit of Elohim as my tutor (John 16:13).

 Soon, the destiny of all humanity will be fixed for eternity, for time is running out.
-All will have made their decision for life or for death.
+All will have made their decision for life or death.
 I believe Elohim, with great sorrow, will one day have to pronounce an end knowing that by not choosing life, most will have chosen death.

-When Elohim does “His work, His strange work; and brings to pass His act, His strange act” (Isaiah 28:21), it will be completely out of character for Him.
-He Who has done nothing but create life and sustain life will be bringing life to an end for those who are lost with Satan in the “lake of fire.”
+When Elohim does "His work, His strange work; and brings to pass His act, His strange act" (Isaiah 28:21), it will be entirely out of character for Him.
+He Who has done nothing but create and sustain life will be bringing life to an end for those who are lost with Satan in the “lake of fire.”